 During WW 1, if your surname was of German origin it brought some tensions among small communities where many people had suspicions about the loyalty of those with German blood.
 It is said that John George Eckert joined up to protect his family from these tensions.
 He wanted to prove he was an Australian and wanted to fight for Australia.

-The very next day John George Eckert was killed in action on the 1st October, 1917 during the battle of Polygon Wood at Passchendaele on the Ypres salient in the Third Battle of Ypres.
+The very next week, John George Eckert was killed in action on the 1st October, 1917 when his battalion were in support trenches during the lead up to the Battle of Broodeseinde Ridge during the Third Battle of Ypres.
 He was 26 years of age.

 John is buried at Aeroplane Cemetery, Ieper

 John George Eckert is said to have fathered a daughter who he never met because of the war.
 The daughter never knew who her father was because her mother would never tell her.
 It was only when the mother was on her death bed that she actually told the daughter that her father was John George Eckert.
 It was only a matter of 15 years ago that this daughter of John who was 75 years old at the time, contacted her first cousin Michael to see if she could visit the house and farm where her father grew up and worked before he went to war.
 Unfortunately she has never been back to the Eckert farm since; which means that I am unable to trace her name.